 For the past twenty-two years, some of America’s funniest people have congregated annually to celebrate one of their own, at the ceremony presenting the Kennedy Center Mark Twain Prize for American Humor.
-This year, the Prize went to Dave Chappelle, whose award-winning The Chappelle Show was one of the highest rated programs on Comedy Central and whose recent Netflix stand-up specials brought him back to the spotlight.
+In 2019, the Prize went to Dave Chappelle, whose award-winning The Chappelle Show was one of the highest rated programs on Comedy Central and whose recent Netflix stand-up specials brought him back to the spotlight.

 Here’s a look back at the company Chappelle has now joined as a recipient of the Mark Twain Prize.

 Richard Pryor (1998)